Residents and Fellows

 Closed Saturday and Sunday and holidays.

-- Bring a proof of address.
-This should be a piece of mail addressed to you that has been post-marked within 30 days and delivered through the U.S. Postal Service.
+- Bring proof of address.
+This should be a piece of mail addressed to you that has been postmarked within 30 days and delivered through the U.S. Postal Service.
 If you have not received any mail yet, you can mail yourself a letter and bring that with you after it has been delivered.

 - Bring good standing letter and pay statement from myUk.

-- Bring all of your official immigration documents, including passport with visa and (or Print out from I-94), I-20 or DS-2019.
+- Bring all of your official immigration documents, including passport with visa and (or print out form I-94), I-20, or DS-2019.

 - NOTE: Non-immigrants are not allowed to register to vote.
 Please check "No" when asked in your application.